My Story

 I’ve twice received a national journalism award from the Society of Professional Journalists for feature photography in a non-daily publication.
 In 2009, I received a Sigma Delta Chi award for a photo feature on Tod Leiweke, CEO of Vulcan Sports & Entertainment, who manages both the Seattle Sounders FC and Seattle Seahawks.
 In 2012, I received the award again for a feature story of renowned chef and restaurateur, Tom Douglas, and his team.
 Both stories were shot for the Puget Sound Business Journal.

-Marcus Donner and Peg Cheng, the team behind Plaid Frog Press, a Taiwanese-Mexican-German-American-owned publishing company based in Seattle, Washington.
+I teamed up with with my wife, author Peg Cheng., to create Plaid Frog Press, a Taiwanese-Mexican-German-American-owned publishing company based in Seattle, Washington.

 Our company is named after our pal Froggy (who's also our CFO: Chief Frog Officer) and our mottos are READ GOOD STUFF and WRITE GOOD STUFF.